JyothiSwaroop07/Employee_management/README.md

 <SingleLineNote>

-Use only PLAYLIST as a table name in your code while writing queries.
+Use only EmployeeList as a table name in your code while writing queries.
 </SingleLineNote>

 ### Completion Instructions

-- `Employee.java`: `Employee` class should contain the following attributes.
+- `Employee.java`: `Employee` class contain the following attributes.

     |  Attribute   |  Type  |
     | :----------: | :----: |